-Prerequisites: In addition to above, for Post-RN students, successful completion of AK/NURS 3010 and 3020.
+Prerequisite: In addition to above, for post-RN students, successful completion of AK/NURS 3010 and 3020.
+For collaborative students, successful completion of AK/NURS 3040 3.0 (formerly 3110 3.0).

 AK/NURS 4790F 3.0 Toward Nursing Praxis.
 Integrates the curricular themes of development of "self as nurse" and "health and healing".
 Links concepts of meaning and experience of caring relationships to organizational culture.
 Critically examines the place of technology and skills within a caring philosophy.